BEVERAGE CONTAINER RECYCLING

-- Coca-Cola agreed to recycle 50% of its own PET, glass bottles, and aluminum cans by 2015.
-The company did not meet the 50% goal for the U.S., where its recycling rate was at about 42% at the end of 2015.
-However, it did meet a related goal to recycle 50% of bottles and cans globally.
+- In 2007, Coca-Cola agreed to recycle 50% of its own PET, glass bottles, and aluminum cans by 2015.
+The company met the 50% goal on a global basis, but the U.S. recycling rate still lags at about 42%.
+In January 2018, it set a new goal to recycle all packaging globally by 2030.
 We continue to engage with the company on increasing recycling.

-As You Sow is now building on these successes to engage more broadly with consumer packaging companies in the food and beverage industry though our new consumer packaging initiative.
+As You Sow is monitoring and building on these commitments, while aksomoving to engage more broadly with consumer packaged goods companies in the food and beverage industry though our Consumer Packaging initiative.

-Most people don’t realize that beverage container recycling has a direct impact on climate change and energy security.
-If all of the beverage containers that were wasted last year had been recycled, 15.6 million metric tons of greenhouse gases would have been avoided, the equivalent to emissions from 36.2 million barrels of oil, which is equal to 52 days of oil imports from Iraq.
+Most people don't realize that beverage container recycling has a direct impact on climate change and energy security.
+If all of the beverage containers that are wasted had been recycled, 15.6 million metric tons of greenhouse gases would have been avoided, the equivalent to emissions from 36.2 million barrels of oil.

 Using recycled materials is one way that beverage companies can reduce emissions and energy use.
 Making containers from recycled content uses significantly less energy and fossil fuels in their production than using virgin materials: recycled aluminum uses 95% less energy, recycled plastic uses 30% less energy, and recycled glass uses 35% less energy.